 Barbara and Allan Pease say that people make themselves smaller to show deference.

 Taller men tend to have greater reproductive success because height is linked to testosterone and because women tend to choose taller partners.
-Men prefer shorter women because it gives them the height advantage.
+Men prefer shorter women because it gives them a height advantage.

 I honestly see no point and no merit here in Pease assertion of “acting tall”.

 Behavior is yes somewhat related to height, but so loosely so that there’s no such thing as “tall behavior”.